scriptPilot/google-calendar-correction/README.md

 ### Reset

 After any modification to the correction function, you should run the function `resetScript()` to reset the script and allow correction of all events from the start date again accordingly.
-You can do this manually by running the `onCalendarUpdate()` function.

 ## Changelog